Local Water Done Well

 As per the Local Water Done Well legislation, we must rethink our approach to delivering water services in the future and consult on it.

-The two options we invite you to give us feedback on are:
+The two options we invited the community to give us feedback on were:

 Option one outlines the arrangements for creating a multi-council-controlled organisation with the Westland District Council and Grey District Council.
 We believe that this option offers the best outcomes for our community, as it spreads the costs over a larger population and will make providing drinking, waste, and stormwater services more cost-efficient for residents on the West Coast.